CharaChorder/docs/docs/Master Forge.rst

 .. _Port Requirement:

-All Forge :doc:`anchor bodies<Anchor Bodies>`, including the Master Forge Digitizers, should be connected to a power source through their front, left USB-C port.
+As a rule of thumb, all Forge :doc:`anchor bodies<Anchor Bodies>`, including the Master Forge Digitizers, must receive power through their front left USB-C port.
 It's important to use that specific port to connect your device to your computer because no other port will permit your Forge to function correctly.
-As a rule of thumb, all Forge :doc:`anchor bodies<Anchor Bodies>` must receive power through their front, left port.
-The other three ports are outgoing ports in order to connect other :doc:`anchor bodies<Anchor Bodies>` and :doc:`bolt-ons<Bolt-Ons>`.
-Each additional :doc:`anchor body<Anchor Bodies>` or :doc:`bolt-on<Bolt-Ons>` will need to "receive" power from the "Master" :doc:`anchor body<Anchor Bodies>`, or from an :doc:`anchor body<Anchor Bodies>` or :doc:`bolt-on<Bolt-Ons>` connected to the Master.
-A "Master" :doc:`anchor body<Anchor Bodies>` is the one connected directly to your computer.
-Please note that some :doc:`bolt-ons<Bolt-Ons>` may function as a Master.
+The other three ports are outgoing ports in order to connect other anchor bodies and :doc:`bolt-ons<Bolt-Ons>`.
+Each additional anchor body or bolt-on will need to "receive" power from the "Master" anchor body, or from an anchor body or bolt-on connected to the Master.
+A "Master" anchor body is the one connected directly to your computer.
+Please note that some bolt-ons may function as a Master.

 If you haven't done so, now would be the time to plug the included USB-C to USB-A cable included with your order into the LEFT :ref:`digitizer<Master Forge:The Digitizers>`.
 If you would rather use an after-market USB-C to USB-C cable instead, due to a personal preference or computer requirement, that is also okay.
 Regardless of your selection, we'll refer to the cable that connects directly to the computer as the sole Power Cable.
 If you have any additional :doc:`bolt-ons<Bolt-Ons>`, now would be a good time to plug them into your Master.